If you purchase via links on our site, we may receive commissions. Learn more.

 Medicare coverage for Ozempic is available under Medicare Part D, which provides prescription drug coverage.
 However, coverage specifics can vary depending on your specific Medicare Part D plan.
 Review your plan's formulary/drug list or contact your Medicare Part D provider to determine the coverage details for Ozempic, including any cost-sharing requirements, such as co-payments or deductibles.

-Unfortunately, Medicare does not cover Ozempic specifically for weight management since FDA only approved Ozempic for the treatment of type 2 diabetes and not for weight loss.
+Unfortunately, Medicare does not cover Ozempic specifically for weight management since the FDA only approved Ozempic for the treatment of type 2 diabetes and not for weight loss.

 Medicaid may also cover costs for Ozempic, but it may vary depending on the specific state's Medicaid program and its formulary/drug list.
 Generally, Medicaid programs cover a range of medications, including certain prescription drugs like Ozempic, but the specific coverage may be subject to limitations, restrictions, or prior authorization requirements.
 Contact your state's Medicaid office or consult the Medicaid formulary to confirm the coverage details for Ozempic under your specific Medicaid plan.